 Myth 1: SEO doesn’t work

 Many digital marketing newbies are skeptical of SEO because it is so complex and takes a few months to see results.
-However, some SEO methods have been proven to work, such as link building, keyword optimization, and content creation.
+However, some SEO methods have been proven to work, such as high-authority link building, keyword optimization, and content creation.
 For the patient business owner, SEO can be incredibly helpful if you are willing to stay consistent in your efforts.
 We like to think of SEO as similar to the stock market — you get out of it what you put into it.

 Myth 2: Content is King